koher/try-swift-2016/try-swift.md

 ### Marked Propagation

-^ I also worried about untyped `throws`.
+^ (14:53, 0:17) I also worried about untyped `throws`.

 ^ We can't specify types of errors with `throws` so far.
 I think it's reasonable as well as for _results_.
-What I was afraid of was another thing.
+What I was worried about was another thing.

 ```swift
 // [ Swift ]